Korean War Legacy Project

 Bio

-James M. Oyadomari was drafted into the United States Army in late November 1951.
-He was assigned to the 176th Armored Field Battalion, a National Guard unit from Pennsylvania.
-Notably, he comes from a family where all five brothers served during the Korean War era, some overseas (including one other brother who also served in Korea) and others stateside.
-He recounts his time near the front lines where he assisted in building bunkers before being transferred to a radio relay station two miles behind the front lines.
-While in Korea, he learned Morse Code but noted using mostly voice radio transmissions during his time of service.
+James M. Oyadomari was born in Koloa, Hawaii, on November 30, 1931.
+He was drafted into the United States Army in late November 1951 and assigned to the 176th Armored Field Battalion, a National Guard unit from Pennsylvania.
+He came from a family where all four of his brothers also served during the Korean War era; some served overseas, including one brother who also served in Korea, while others remained stationed stateside.
+While on the front lines, he helped build bunkers before being transferred to a radio relay station located two miles behind the front lines.
+During his service in Korea, he learned Morse Code, although he primarily used voice radio transmissions.
+He felt grateful for having served in Korea and for returning home safely.

 Video Clips

-James M. Oyadomari shares he was one of five brothers who served either in Korea or stateside during the Korean War era.
-He notes that three of them volunteered after he was drafted.
-He recounts how he and his oldest brother were both drafted and that his oldest brother served following his return to the United States.
-He remarks that they were all fortunate to return home safely.
+James M. Oyadomari shares that he has four brothers who also served during the Korean War era, either in Korea or stateside.
+He notes that three of his brothers volunteered after he was drafted.
+He describes how both he and his oldest brother were drafted, and that his oldest brother served after returning to the United States.
+He expresses gratitude that they were all fortunate enough to return home safely.

 Share YouTube: